Copyright Basics: Teach Your Learners 6 Things They Need to Know

 Students shouldn’t forget that materials available on the Internet can be both copyrighted and belong to the public domain.

 There’s no need to officially register a copyright of your work since a person becomes its owner as soon as it’s created.
 Nevertheless, if a person wants to distribute the work in some way (publish it), it makes sense to make it official and enjoy a number of benefits.
-So if students feel like registering their writings, they need to contact the United States Copyright Office, where they can learn more about copyright law, register the work online, and find answers to questions they may have.
+So if students feel like registering their writings, they can consult the International Copyright Office Directory where they can learn more about copyright law, register the work online, and find answers to questions they may have.

 Though these two phenomena are usually confused, they mean different things.
 Plagiarism is failing to reference or cite—or incorrectly referencing or citing—works other people created.
 Copyright infringement is one’s use of the copyrighted work without the copyright owner’s permission or any compensation (in case it’s required).